sisl/PyroRL/paper/paper.md

 Researchers can thus model the problem as a fully observable Markov Decision Process (MDP):

+### State Space

-- State Space: each possible configuration of the grid.
+Each possible configuration of the grid.
 Internally, this is represented as a $5$ by $m$ by $n$ tensor, where $m$ and $n$ represent the number of rows and columns of the grid world, respectively.
 Each of the $5$ indices corresponds to a specific attribute:

 - `0 = FIRE_INDEX` – whether or not a square in the grid world is on fire or not
 - `1 = FUEL_INDEX` – the amount of fuel in the square, which is used to determine if an area will be enflamed or not
 - `2 = POPULATED_INDEX` – whether or not a square is a populated area or not
 - `3 = EVACUATING_INDEX` – whether or not a square is evacuating or not
 - `4 = PATHS_INDEX` – the number of paths a square is a part of

+### Action Space
-- Action Space: whether or not to evacuate.
+Whether or not to evacuate.
 If evacuating, the action taker must choose a specific populated area to evacuate, as well as a path to evacuate from.

 - Transition Model: determined by the stochastic nature of the wildfire implementation, which we describe below
 - Reward Model: +1 for every populated area that has not evacuated and isn't burned down, and -100 if a populated area is burned down